agasready/gunbound_launcher/README.md

-# GunBound Custom Launcher ID
+# GunBound Custom Launcher
+🇮🇩

 A Python-based launcher for **GunBound**, offering account management, memory patching, file updates, and display mode configuration.
 This project is inspired by and builds upon [jglim/gunbound-launcher](https://github.com/jglim/gunbound-launcher).